-The Terms and Policies section of our website contains important information regarding your account.
+The Terms and Policies section of the Tradefair website contains important information regarding your account.
 You should ensure that you are familiar with all the terms and policies that apply to your account.

-Our Market Information sheets contain additional information on trading a CFD on an underlying commodity.
+Our Market Information sheets contain additional information on trading a CFD on an underlying bond.
 These can be found on the trading platform.